Change a young person's future... and your own !

 Become a volunteer

-DUO for a JOB offers various volunteer roles, allowing you to contribute in your own way to the professional integration of young people with a migration background.
+DUO for a JOB offers various volunteer positions to participate in its own way in the professional integration of young people with a migration background.

 Learn more